medic/medic-docs/configuration/purging.md

 As users continually generate new reports their performance may naturally degrade as a result.
 You can use purging to remove older documents that are no longer relevant from their devices.
 Purging only removes documents from user's devices: these reports are still available for online analytics and impact metrics.

-Purging is disabled by default, and is enabled if you define a purge function in `app_settings.json`.
+Purging is disabled by default, and is enabled if a purge function is specified in `app_settings.json`.

 The following example would purge all reports that were created more than a year ago:

 ```json
 {